tdado/tdado.github.io/_misc/upfall.md

 classes: wide
 ---

 *Upfall* symbolizes the paradoxical essence of progress, capturing the simultaneous presence of advancement and challenges, successes and setbacks.
 Acclaimed singer-songwriter <a href="https://www.instagram.com/mayashanti_/?hl=en">Maya Shanti</a> teamed up with generative AI, where she wrote the lyrics of first verse and let GPT-3 complete the second.
+The vocals were incorporated into <a href="https://www.aisongcontest.com/participants-2022/wavy-weights-and-bassy-biases">the final song that made it to the finals of the AI Song Contest 2022</a>.

 <audio src="/assets/upfall.mp3" controls preload></audio>